Share this article

 Green tomatoes

 If you’re wondering - what fruit is bad for dogs - it’s green tomatoes.
-They contain high levels of the compounds solanine and tomatine, which can irritate the gastrointestinal tract and cause vomiting, diarrhea, drowsiness, confusion, abnormal heart rate and changes in behavior.
+They contain high levels of the compounds solanine and tomatine, which can irritate the gastrointestinal tract to cause vomiting and diarrhea.
+If larger quantities are ingested they can also cause drowsiness, confusion, abnormal heart rate and changes in behavior.

 Ripe red tomatoes are considered safe for dogs, but only feed as an occasional treat.